 - And other related losses

-Hiring a personal injury lawyer for Uber accidents in Philadelphia offers the best chance of determining who is responsible for paying your bills for injuries incurred in an accident involving an Uber driver.
+Hiring a Philadelphia personal injury lawyer for Uber accidents offers the best chance of determining who is responsible for paying your bills for injuries incurred in an accident involving an Uber driver.
 Determining who is at fault isn’t always easy, but our Philadelphia car accident attorneys are up to the task.

 In many cases, your injuries will probably be covered by the Uber company’s insurance policy.
 But even if your Uber driver is at fault and was on duty at the time of your accident, Uber may fight the claim and attempt to deny liability.

-That’s why it’s important to have an experienced Philadelphia car accident lawyer on your side, to stand up for your rights.
+That’s why it’s important to have an experienced Philadelphia Uber accident lawyer on your side, to stand up for your rights.
 Munley Law has over 60 years of experience obtaining the maximum compensation possible for injured victims of all types of car accidents.

-Potential Causes of Uber Driver Crashes
+What Are the Potential Causes of Uber Driver Crashes?

-Uber verifies driver history by specific background checks, before sign-on.
+Uber verifies driver history through specific background checks, before sign-on.
 But Philadelphia Uber drivers are prone to the same types of accidents as any other driver.
 Certain factors that pose an accident risk for all of us may affect Uber drivers more than others.